You’re now viewing the Blood Donor website. Visit:

 - drink plenty of water, fruit juice etc.

-- avoid alcohol for 8 hours after your donation
+- avoid alcohol for 8 hours and avoid smoking for 2 hours after your donation

 5. For the next 6 hours